- Have Blood in Stool?

-CareClinic’s user friendly platform is a great way to keep track and manage your health with regards to hemorrhoids.
-In the unfortunate case that your hemorrhoid does flare-up, the CareClinic app is always here to suit your every need with end to end support from designing a custom-care plan to connecting you directly with your doctor!
+CareClinic’s user-friendly platform is a great way to keep track and manage your health with regard to hemorrhoids.
+In the unfortunate case that your hemorrhoid does flare-up, the CareClinic app is always here to suit your every need with end-to-end support from designing a custom-care plan to connecting you directly with your doctor!
 It is free to download on iOS and Android.
 The app can help with effectively reducing the occurrences of blood in stool and pain when pooping.

 Here is a quick video about the causes of blood in stool and how to deal with it: